AbdullahFaiza/NLP-ITAI2373/Final Project: NewsBot Intelligence System 2.0/Docs/api_reference.markdown

 # API Reference: NewsBot Intelligence System 2.0

 ## Overview
-This document details the API for NewsBot 2.0, implemented in `notebooks/NewsBot_2_0_Final_Project_FaizaAbdullah.ipynb`.
+This document details the API for NewsBot 2.0, implemented in notebook `NewsBot_2_0_Final_Project_FaizaAbdullah.ipynb`.
 It covers classes and functions used in the NLP pipeline.

 ## Classes